American Airlines investigates after video shows mom in tears

 "Just give me back my stroller please," she says tearfully.

 A male passenger stands up and intervenes, apparently upset with how the woman's situation was handled.
-He tells the airline employee, "Hey bud, hey bud.
+He tells the flight attendant, "Hey bud, hey bud.
 You do that to me, and I'll knock you flat."

-The employee tells the male passenger to stay out of it, then later taunts him to "hit me, hit me ... bring it on."
+The flight attendant tells the male passenger to stay out of it, then later taunts him to "hit me, hit me ... bring it on."

 From the video, it's unclear why the woman is distraught.
-Surain Adyanthaya, who posted the video to Facebook on Friday, said that before the footage, the employee had "violently" taken the stroller, hitting the woman in the process and narrowly missing her baby.
+Surain Adyanthaya, who posted the video to Facebook on Friday, said that before the footage, the flight attendant had "violently" taken the stroller, hitting the woman in the process and narrowly missing her baby.

 Adyanthaya later posted the airline had "escorted the mother and her kids off the flight" and let the flight attendant back on.